geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-04-07/meeting-transcript.md

 ##### **Chenyu** [[00:29:23](https://www.youtube.com/watch?v=BQQqrUqe1VA&t=1763)]
 Yeah, so I think specifically for MOE, since I think we are going to have more MOE problems down the road.
-Now Lama is also on MOE.
+Now LLaMA is also on MOE.
 First, just check how many weights are we really reading, or what's the total memory access we are doing to make sure Because a lot of these reading the things we don't need, either it's like embeddings or MOE itself, because the tricks we use with ARange, it's very likely like accidentally just loads everything and have a lot of zeros here and there.
 So I think it's good to establish that we are not reading anything dumb.